OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_584.rst

 - `Fix container status inconsistency during boot <https://github.com/OpenNebula/one/issues/3389>`__.
 - `Fix an issue that prevents admin to change other permissions when ENABLE_OTHER_PERMISSIONS=NO <https://github.com/OpenNebula/one/issues/2563>`__.
 - `Replace Sunstone dependencies over git protocol <https://github.com/OpenNebula/one/issues/3451>`__.
+- `Fix error when try delete image in vCenter using nfs. <https://github.com/OpenNebula/one/issues/3463>`__.